DisasterAWARE

 Population: 716K · Colorado

 Denver faces varying levels of natural hazard risk.
 The highest risk is from floods (score: 7/10).
-Below is a consolidated view of all major hazard types with both FEMA forward-looking risk scores and historical impact data for Denver, CO.
+Below is a consolidated view of all major hazard types with both forward-looking risk scores and historical impact data for Denver, CO.

 Hazard Risk Overview